keiserlab/keiserlab.github.io/jobs/_posts/2016-08-01-postdoc-dnn.md

 #### How to apply

-Interested candidates should submit a CV and arrange that three letters of reference be sent directly to apply@keiserlab.org.
+Interested candidates should submit a CV and arrange that three letters of reference be sent to apply@keiserlab.org.
 Please reference "postdoc-dnn".